Tennessee State Route 119

-State Route 119 (SR 119) is a 4.7 mi south-to-north state highway completely in Henry County.
+State Route 119 (SR 119) is a 4.7 mi south-to-north state highway located entirely in Henry County, Tennessee.
 The road begins at the Paris Landing State Park, at an intersection with US 79/SR 76.
 It ends at the Kentucky state line, northeast of Buchanan.
 There, the roadway continues as Kentucky Route 121.
 The current length is 4.7 mi.

 Route description

 SR 119 begins on the banks of Kentucky Lake/Tennessee River at an intersection with US 79/SR 76 at Paris Landing State Park.
-It travels northward, closely paralleling the Kentucky Lake/Tennessee River as it passes by several lake related businesses before passing through wooded areas until it becomes KY 121 at the TN/KY state line.
+It travels northward, closely paralleling the Kentucky Lake/Tennessee River as it passes by several lake-related businesses before passing through wooded areas until it becomes KY 121 at the Kentucky state line.